-The year 2021 brought about new challenges for us here at the University of Tennessee Health Science Center Police Department.
-And as the Chief of Police, I am committed to facing all challenges head on by being flexible enough to make adjustments necessary to maintain a safe campus environment for all those that study, work, or visit.
-This publication includes UTHS's crime data for years 2019, 2020, and 2021, reports, various policies, and recommendations to both maintain and improve our campus safety.
+As the Chief of Police, I am committed to facing all challenges head on by being flexible enough to make adjustments necessary to maintain a safe campus environment for all those that study, work, or visit.
+This publication includes UTHSC's crime data for years 2020, 2021, and 2022, reports, various policies, and recommendations to both maintain and improve our campus safety.
 It is my goal to provide a quality level of service by remaining focused, innovative, proactive, and transparent.
 This department is and shall always remain committed to working in the campus community as a public servant responsively addressing the campus needs.
 As always, let us be reminded that the overall safety the UTHSC campus will be better served if we all do our part in maintaining this quality level of service.
 If you see something, say something.